 Building up our party means supporting local activists like you with the tools you need to organize in your community.
-Our new Organizing Ontario Training Hub is filled with materials like training handbooks, video training sessions you can work through at your own pace (coming in Fall 2020), and Activation Teams you can be a part of alongside other dedicated volunteers from across Ontario.
+Our new Training Hub is filled with materials like training handbooks, video training sessions you can work through at your own pace, and Activation Teams you can be a part of alongside other dedicated volunteers from across Ontario.
 Read on to learn more about the training available to you as an active member of the Ontario Liberal Party.

 All of us want to create an inclusive environment in our party that respects diversity.
 The Ontario Liberal Party is committed to fostering and sustaining an inclusive, diverse, equitable, safe and accessible environment for everyone.
 Learn more by reviewing the Code of Conduct, familiarizing yourself with the Workplace Discrimination, Harassment and Violence Prevention Policy, and reviewing helpful courses on how to be a champion of diversity and inclusion.

 If you want to grow the Liberal movement in your community, your local Provincial Liberal Association (PLA) would love to have you as an active member of the local Liberal team.
 Supporting the work of your local association is a great way to start achieving the change you want to see in your community.
 Find your PLA here.

 If you’re a ‘people’ person who loves bringing new faces onto the team, your riding association could use your help reaching out to voters in your home town.
 By getting involved in your association’s local outreach efforts you can help expand our party’s presence in your community and grow our movement across the province.
 We’re committed to engaging with unique communities throughout the province, making meaningful connections with voters from across Ontario.

 - LGBTQ+ Engagement Group

 - Multiculturalism Engagement Group

 Contact our Vice President Engagement at firstname.lastname@example.org for more information.